Generate YouTube Shorts from Long Videos with the OpusClip API

 YouTube Shorts is the fastest-growing surface on the platform — 70 billion daily views and climbing.
 Filling that surface from scratch is hard.
 But most creators sit on hundreds of hours of long-form footage they could repurpose.
 A Shorts generation pipeline turns each long-form upload into 5-15 ready-to-publish 60-second vertical clips with captions.

-This guide is a developer-focused look at how Shorts-specific clip generation works and how the OpusClip API will support YouTube Shorts when it goes generally available.
+This guide is a developer-focused look at how Shorts-specific clip generation works and how the OpusClip API supports YouTube Shorts.

 Key takeaways